 - “Work is not for the purpose of discovering something new.
 Work is for the purpose of getting something done.
 The minute creations become about getting something done, it turns into work.”

 Creativity is about discovery.
 An expectation is about the outcome.

 Yes, holding my book in my hand feels great.
 But writing to me isn’t all about the tangible outcome.

 Writing, like vision and any other creative work, is a discovery process.
 When I write, I don’t know what new things I’m going to discover along the way.
 I don’t get to choose my inspiration.
 My inspiration chooses me.
 And that’s what makes writing so exciting and terrifying at the same time.
-You don’t know what your book will become at the end.
+You don’t know what your book will become in the end.
 I had revamped my current book thrice and each time I did so because I discovered something new.

 The journey is as important if not more important than the outcome.
 Keeping a good mood as you write is better than sacrificing your happiness just to get your book published.

-As much as I love to have a fixed deadline and adhere to it, creativity and productivity sometimes just doesn’t mix with each other.
+As much as I love to have a fixed deadline and adhere to it, creativity and productivity sometimes just don’t mix with each other.
 You can’t rush yourself to finish faster.

 Your expectation of getting it done fast is going to destroy the inspiration that gets you started in the first place.